Reducing risk to lives and property due to coastal storms

 The Corps, in cooperation with the Texas General Land Office (GLO), completed a feasibility study to identify opportunities to minimize the impacts from coastal storm surge events in the Sabine Region (Orange and Jefferson Counties) and Brazoria Region (the Freeport metropolitan area in southern Brazoria County).
 The study and Environmental Impact Statement were completed in May 2017 and in December of 2017 the Chief’s Report was signed, transmitting the recommendations to Congress.
 In 2018, Congress authorized the Corps to take action on this study by making improvements to existing levees and floodwalls and constructing new levees, floodwalls, gates, and pump stations in three distinct project locations: Freeport and vicinity, Port Arthur and vicinity, and Orange County.

-The Orange County and Freeport and Vicinity project of the Sabine Pass to Galveston Bay CSRM Program are currently in the Pre-Construction Engineering and Design, or PED, phase, while the Port Arthur and Vicinity project is in the PED and construction phases.
-The individual projects have been authorized and funded by Congress for PED, construction, and environmental mitigation under emergency supplemental appropriations—the Bipartisan Budget Act of 2018 and the Long-Term Disaster Recovery Investment Plan.
+The Orange County and Freeport projects of the Sabine Pass to Galveston Bay CSRM Program are currently in the Pre-Construction Engineering and Design (PED) phase, while the Port Arthur project is in the PED and construction phases.
+The individual projects have been authorized and funded by Congress for PED, construction, and environmental mitigation under emergency supplemental appropriations — the Bipartisan Budget Act of 2018 and the Long-Term Disaster Recovery Investment Plan.

 The individual projects:

 The Sabine Pass to Galveston Bay CSRM Program recommendation includes:

 · The Freeport Project: Increasing the level of performance and resiliency of the existing Freeport and Vicinity HFPP project in Brazoria County.

 · The Port Arthur Project: Increasing the level of performance and resiliency of the existing Port Arthur and Vicinity HFPP project in Jefferson County.